Demonstrating a broadband Photon Detection Efficiency model on VUV sensitive Silicon Photomultipliers: Experimental Results and Model Fitting

 \subsection{Wavelength-dependent PDE for the Hamamatsu VUV4}

-The absolute efficiency of the HPK VUV4 device was measured at 163~K from 350-830~nm for overvoltages 1-8~V. Experimental data with model fits, including $P_e$, are shown in \autoref{fig:hpk_wlen_fit}.
-Device parameters derived from the sequential and global fit methods are given in \autoref{tab:fitResults} and different $P_h$ values are compared in the discussion.
-For the \textbf{parameterized} fits, the global fit agrees well with sequential fit using 420~nm as the upper wavelength limit for the UV data, and the 380~nm limited fit gives a shallower $dp^*$ value. $A_e$ was allowed to float in a global fit resulting in $A_e = 0.99\pm 0.01$, validating the assumption that $P_e$ saturates to unity.
+The absolute efficiency of the HPK VUV4 device was measured at 163~K from 350-830~nm for overvoltages 1-8~V. Experimental data with model fit, including various $P_e(V), P_h(V)$ curves, are shown in \autoref{fig:hpk_wlen_fit}.
+Device parameters derived from the global fit are listed in \autoref{tab:fitResults} while different $P_e, P_h$ results are compared in the discussion.
+Two other fits are shown; one using the input Franta optical dataset and the unconstrained (nested) fit.

-The sequential nested fit (not shown in table) improves fit quality in the UV region, with the caveat that the 8~V $P_e$ value is significantly below unity ($P_e(8\text{V})\sim 0.93$), which we believe is physically inaccurate \cite{Lewis_2025_qy}.
-Due to this reduced $P_e$ values, the Vis-NIR PDE in the sequential nested fit is underestimated where $W_n, W_p > 0$, resulting in overall poor fit quality.
-The nested global fit performs better, predicting $P_e(8\text{V})$ close to unity, a deeper $dp^*$ and slightly deeper $dw^*$.
-Compared to the nested method, the parameterized fit results in a junction roughly $\sim2\um$ larger and yields lower $P_h$ values.
-The global nested fit has a slightly lower reduced chi-squared.
-The nested global fit yielding $P_e(8\text{V}) \approx 1.0$ further validates the assumption that $P_e$ saturates to unity.

-Fitting using the Franta dataset significantly reduces fit quality, and results in different device geometry with a smaller junction size and increased $P_h$ values.
-This is discussed further in \autoref{sec:discussion}.
-Fits were repeated for the systematic uncertainty on the oxide thickness.
-For the global, parameterized fit using default optical dataset, all parameters are modified by less than 5\% with the exception of $dp^*$ by -13\%, +43\% for the 15.85~nm and 19.59~nm oxide values, respectively.
-The larger systematic impact on the VUV4's $dp^*$ value is driven by the model's excess curvature in the UV.
-The relative changes are included in \autoref{tab:fitResults}, with all other fits similarly impacted.
+The nested fit yields a lower reduced chi-squared with main improvements at lower overvoltage data.
+Junction parameters are only slightly modified.
+The global fit was repeated for the systematic uncertainty on oxide thickness $\tox$, listed as percent difference on the central values in \autoref{tab:fitResults}.
+All parameters were modified by less than 5\% with the exception of $dp^*$ by -13\%, +43\% for the 15.9~nm and 19.6~nm oxide values, respectively, due to larger shifts in UV transmission.